szetyng/HLP5/documentation.md

 |> executeLOAD
 ```
 `executeLS`: Obtains the base address and offset required for the instruction's byte-addressing (vs word-addressing in regular LDR).
 Required due to specifying WAddr only as multiples of four
 `executeLDRB`: Sets the register `RDest` to zero as a way to preemptively set its most significant 24 bits to zero.
 Obtains the payload - which is the word stored in the base address - from memory.
-Processes the word payload to get the effective payload - the 8 bits stored in the byte-alligned effective address
+Processes the word payload to get the effective payload - the 8 bits stored in the byte-aligned effective address
 `executeLOAD`: Updates the register map field of `DataPath` to represent the payload being loaded to a register from memory, and pre- or post-indexing of `RSrc` as required